khaledh/khaledh.github.io/docs/osdev/22-elf-loader-p2.md

     region.start = taskRegion.start +! region.start.uint64
 ```

 Now we need to map the regions to physical memory.
-In addition to mapping them in the user address
+In addition to mapping them in the user
-space, we also need to temporarily map them in the kernel address space, so we can copy the segments
+address space, we also need to temporarily map them in the kernel address space so we can
-into the user space.
+copy the segments into the user space.

 ```nim
 # src/kernel/loader.nim